canonical/opensearch-operator/docs/how-to/add-smtp-credentials.md

 If integrated with the wrong application, the charm shows a `blocked` status.
 Remove the invalid relation and integrate with the correct application.

+## Expected result

+`juju status --relations` shows the `smtp-integrator` and `opensearch` applications `active`, with an `smtp` relation between them.
+OpenSearch notification channels can now send email via the configured SMTP server.

+## Next steps

+* [Enable monitoring (COS)](how-to-monitoring) — set up alerting and observability for the cluster.
+* [Access OpenSearch using OAuth](how-to-access-using-oauth) — configure authentication for client access.